randyrossi/bmc64/README.md

 On the Pi3, 'Fast', 'Interpolation' and 'Fast Resampling" sampling methods have been enabled.
 'Fast Resampling' produces the highest quality but consumes the most CPU.

 On the Pi3 model B with a 1.2Ghz clock, 'Fast Resampling' passband is set to 13230hz.
-On the Pi3 model B+ with a 1.4Ghz clock, 'Fast Resampling' passband is set to 19845hz.
+On the Pi3 model B+ with a 1.4Ghz clock, 'Fast Resampling' passband is set to ~~19845hz~~ 13230hz (Temporary until I can reliably detect Pi3B at boot).

 Fast Resampling+6581 can possibly cause stuttering on complex demos with a lot of multi colored expanded sprites.
 However, my two worst test cases (Comaland 100% and Star Wars) appear to just squeak by with approx 2ms to spare at the most complex points in the demos.

+Caution: Fast Resampling in combination with other high CPU intensive tasks (like true drive emulation) can push the emulator 'over the edge' and cause stuttering.
+A known case is the Epyx FastLoad cartridge + Interpoliation or Fast Resampling will cause slow downs on the Pi3.
+If you experience this, use Fast sampling instead.

 NOTE: For resampling, parameters like Gain and Passband frequency must remain at the default values and cannot be changed (even in vice.ini).